October 10, 2017

 5) Take plenty of before and after photos and put them on your website (with your customer's written permission – it is illegal to use photographs of other people and their property for commercial gain without their consent).

 It's also a good idea to build up a physical portfolio showing photos of previous work you've done, which you can use to demonstrate what your soft washing service can do for prospective customers, when standing on their doorstep.

 6) Learn from experience and continually improve both the effectiveness of your work and the quality of your customer service.

-This is what keeps most people hiding behind the safety of a marketing approach based on impersonal advertising, leafleting and websites.
+This is what keeps many people hiding behind a marketing approach based on impersonal advertising, leafleting and websites.

 The reality is that simply introducing yourself and politely telling the prospective customer how you can help them really is easy.

-Just do not try to talk them into having work done.
+Just do not waste your time trying to talk people into having work done.

 If they say No, thank them and quickly move onto the next house.

 Keep it honest and simply draw your prospective customer's attention to a problem with their property.
-Your opener may be something like, "Hi, I'm Ben and my company is Performance Cleaning.
+Your opener may be something like, "Hi, I'm Ben and my company is Benz Softwash.
 I noticed you have a lot of unsightly green algae growing on your render.
 Would you be interested in having it removed?"